Frequently Asked Questions

 What are the timings for the school day?

-It is proposed that school day will begin with breakfast club starting at 08.00, followed by registration in tutor groups and a morning act of collective worship at 8.45am.
+The school day begins with breakfast club starting at 08.00, followed by registration in tutor groups and a morning act of collective worship at 8.45am.
 Collective worship will be led by a member of school staff, the school chaplain, a member of the school Governing Body or a representative of the Cathedral.
 Formal learning starts at 9.15am and the core day ends at 3.15pm to be succeeded by a range of school enrichment options operating through to 4:30pm to widen the school curriculum and provide additional opportunities for skills acquisition in areas beyond the formal curriculum.
 Enrichment also offers personal development opportunities.

 How can I apply for a place?